NaumanShahid/naumanshahid.github.io/_posts/2017-08-23-first-post.md

 title: Introduction
 ---

-This here is my go at web development using:
+This here is my go at web development using
 * <a href="https://pages.github.com/" target="_blank;" style="text-decoration:none;">GitHub Pages</a>
 * <a href="https://chocolatey.org/" target="_blank;" style="text-decoration:none;">Chocolatey</a>
 * <a href="https://rubyinstaller.org/" target="_blank;" style="text-decoration:none;">Ruby</a>
 * <a href="https://jekyllrb.com/" target="_blank;" style="text-decoration:none;">Jekyll</a>

 For someone with unassuming web development skills, setting it all up was pretty straightforward.
-These serve as wonderful walkthroughs for setting up your environment:
+These serve as wonderful walkthroughs for setting up your environment
 * <a href="https://jekyllrb.com/docs/installation/" target="_blank;" style="text-decoration:none;">Unix-based operating systems</a>
 * <a href="https://jekyllrb.com/docs/windows/" target="_blank;" style="text-decoration:none;">Microsoft Windows</a>